scaleway/python-scaleway/README.rst

 Installation
 ------------

-The package is available on pip.
+The package is available on ``pip``.
 To install it in a virtualenv:

 .. code-block:: bash

-    virtualenv my_virtualenv
+    $ virtualenv my_virtualenv
-    source my_virtualenv/bin/activate
+    $ source my_virtualenv/bin/activate
-    pip install scaleway-sdk
+    $ pip install scaleway-sdk

 General principle